 For example, as NTEU, the National Taxpayer Advocate and the IRS Advisory Council have all pointed out, budget cuts make it harder for honest taxpayers to get the help they deserve; make it harder to catch the dishonest; and leave billions of dollars in taxes uncollected.

 Data show there are 56 percent fewer customer service representatives than in 2010; the number of revenue agents and revenue officers has dropped by 7,700, and audit rates have declined to the lowest level in 16 years, at 0.6 percent.

-“Without sufficient staffing to effectively enforce the law to ensure compliance with tax responsibilities and combat fraud, our voluntary tax compliance system is at risk,” Reardon wrote.
-“And as the IRS Commissioner has repeatedly noted, a simple one-percent decline in the compliance rate translates into $30 billion in lost revenue for the government.”
+“Without sufficient staffing to effectively enforce the law to ensure compliance with tax responsibilities and combat fraud, our voluntary tax compliance system is at risk,” Reardon wrote, adding that declines in the compliance rate lead to corresponding declines in revenue.